philippgovernale/dijkstrapy/README.md

 ------------

   - Unexpected results due to floating point behaviour (e.g 1.2+ 2.2 = 4.4000000004).
 Can be mitigated by turning on decimal option in config.ini
+  - All text can be erased (including stack info)
+  - Some incorrect input is still not handled correctly
+  - Recursion feature has a bug
-  - Backspace in GNU/Linux does not work.
-Use ; function instead
+  - ~~Backspace in GNU/Linux does not work.
+Use ; function instead~~
-  - Some characters from previous operation show up before printing of result in GNU\Linux
+  - ~~Some characters from previous operation show up before printing of result in GNU\Linux~~

 Documentation
 -------------

-Documentation on the use of this application is available by typing 'man' or 'help' in the main program
+Documentation on the use of this application is available by typing 'man' in the main program or by starting program with --help argument.

 #### Simple operations:
 +, - ,\*,\\